alf45tar/PedalinoMini/README.md

 ### iRig BlueBoard

-PedalinoMini™ can simultate an IK Multimedio iRig Blueboard using 'blueboard' configuration.
+PedalinoMini™ can simultate an IK Multimedia iRig Blueboard using 'blueboard' configuration.
 Midi Mode 1 is on bank 1 and Midi Mode 2 is on bank 2.

 ### Fender Mustang Amplifier